 Will my solar energy system produce alternative energy credits that I can sell separately from the energy produced?

 Yes.
-Energy credits are based on all of the energy produced by the generator.
-For every one megawatt (1 MW) of energy produced by your generator, you receive one AEC, which can be sold.
+Energy credits are based on all the energy produced by the generator.
+For every megawatt (1 MW) of energy produced by your generator, you receive one AEC, which can be sold.

 Can I receive a federal tax credit for going solar?

 Yes, The Federal Solar Tax Credit, also known as the investment tax credit (FITC) is currently 26% of the total installation cost of solar property which has begun construction through 2020.

 Will I still get a bill if I generate more power than I use?